go-outside-labs/story-protocol-takehome/literature_review/README.md

 If PIR protocols become fully available for commercial applications, Story Protocol could take advantage of this technology to implement private oracles, including private IP search and discovery.

-Although it's still early to define how this protocol could be incorporated to Story's modular architecture, we discuss an idea in here.
+Although it's still early to define how this protocol could be incorporated into Story's modular architecture, we discuss an idea here.

-[Story Protocol's documentation](https://docs.storyprotocol.xyz/docs/) define the **Function Layer (verbs)** separated from the **Data Layer (nouns)** and divided into two types of components:
+[Story Protocol's documentation](https://docs.storyprotocol.xyz/docs/) defines the **Function Layer (verbs)** separated from the **Data Layer (nouns)** and divided into two types of components:
-- **Modules**, defining the actions that users can perform on the IP assets (IPAs), *i.e.* the management of the data.
+- **Modules**, defining the actions that users can perform on the IP assets (IPAs), *i.e,.* the management of the data.
 - **Hooks**, defining the add-on features based on the actions provided by modules.

-In this design, PIR could be introduced as the follow:
+In this design, PIR could be introduced as follow:

 1. An off-chain pre-processing server as part of the core data.
-2. An new private Module that would responsible for connecting to this pre-formatted data.
+2. A new private Module that would be responsible for connecting to this pre-formatted data.
 3. Hooks that would talk to the private Module.
 For instance, a hook that can submit PIR-formatted encrypted messages from a private oracle search or a private infringement detection request.
 4. Application layers performing queries (client side)

-Finally, Iit's important to note that PIR protocols do not ensure data integrity or authentication.
-An authenticated-PIR scheme could combine a unauthenticated multi-server PIR scheme with a standard integrity-protection mechanism, such as Merkle trees.
+Finally, it's important to note that PIR protocols do not ensure data integrity or authentication.
+An authenticated PIR scheme could combine an unauthenticated multi-server PIR scheme with a standard integrity-protection mechanism, such as Merkle trees.

-In this approach, PIR servers would download the data from the blockchain to construct PIR databases.
-For each database, the PIR server would create a description file (usually called a *manifest file*).
-The user would collect all available block headers and fetch the manifest files from the PIR servers to later efficiently query the PIR database.
+In this approach, PIR servers download the data from the blockchain to construct PIR databases.
+For each database, the PIR server create a description file (usually called a *manifest file*).
+The user collect all available block headers and fetches the manifest files from the PIR servers to later efficiently query the PIR database.

 <br>